juanep97/iop4/docs/iop4_concepts.rst

    used in production, or entirely replaced by a new Django project and used only as a guide.
    See :doc:`serving iop4 in production <serving_iop4_in_production>` for more information.

-After login in with the credentials that you suplied in during the `set up`
+After login in with the credentials that you supplied during the `set up`
 </iop4/docs/#usage> you will have access to the following tabs:

 * Explore > Plot: to plot and inspect the photometry and polarimetry results, flag data and download plots.